practicesavedtheworld/TA_Weather_picker/README.md

 "We need to have weather data in the 100 largest cities in the world, based on this data we will manage the capacity of Data Centers in terms of cooling and load"

 Clarification of the task from the lead:
-"Write a Collector (an entity responsible for collecting statistics) for https://openweathermap.org/, which should each collect weather information for the 100 largest cities in the world, and then save the value in the database.
+"Write a Collector (an entity responsible for collecting statistics) for https://openweathermap.org/, which should each hour collect weather information for the 100 largest cities in the world, and then save the value in the database.
 When collecting, pay attention to side data, which can be obtained, can we use them for something?
 When writing, keep in mind that the code may change frequently, so you should think about expanding it and further supporting it.
 The choice of technologies is at your discretion."

 Optional: